 Several counts in Northern Ireland look to be on a knife edge

-The DUP is under pressure in several areas, while Sinn Fein faces a battle to hold Fermanagh and South Tyrone.
+The DUP is under pressure in several areas, while Sinn Fein is increasing hopeful of holding the ever tight Fermanagh and South Tyrone.

 Support truly